Middle School Curriculum

 Middle school students are nurtured and challenged during early adolescence in a small, cohesive community.
 They are encouraged to ask questions, seek creative solutions and take risks as a part of learning.

 The middle school faculty works together to strengthen study and organizational habits, emphasizing self-directed learning and time management in preparation for the increasing demands of Upper School.
-The students follow a seven-day, rotating schedule with core courses and their choice of an elective – art, music, band or STEM.
-After an exploratory world language class, students have the opportunity to focus their studies on a language of their choice – Latin, French or Spanish.
+The students follow a hybrid block schedule, with core courses and their choice of an elective – art, music or band.
+In the eighth grade, students have the opportunity to focus their studies on a language of their choice – Latin, French or Spanish.
+All students benefit from a dedicated study hall, known as ACCESS (academic success time), providing them with structured time to complete assignments, learn new skills and to develop soft skills, such as leadership and time management.

 Our passionate educators are committed to your student's academic, social and character development.